mmolinar/til/rb_methods.md

 => "Goodbye to PHP!"
 ```

-## .chop
+### .chop
 Removes any last character from the string.
+It doesn't take arguments.